jtarrio/webrtlsdr/README.md

 Web RTL-SDR was written to work with an RTL-2832U-based DVB-T (European digital TV) USB receiver, with a R820/828/860 tuner chip.
 Support for other chips may be added as required.

+Web RTL-SDR uses the WebUSB API, which is only available in Chromium-based browsers (Chrome, Edge, Opera) on computers and Android devices.

 ## How to install

 ```shell